deyuan/decaf-compiler/README.md

 This is a compiler project for the Decaf programming language.
 Decaf is a Java-like object-oriented programming language.
 The compiler uses Flex and Binson to do lexical and syntax analysis.
 After building an abstract syntax tree (AST), the compiler performs multiple passes of semantic analysis to support features of the Decaf language.
 Once all error checking is done, the compiler generates three-address code (TAC) as intermediate representation (IR), and emits MIPS assembly code.
 The MIPS assembly code can be executed with the SPIM simulator.

 ## Festures of the Decaf compiler
-* Lexical and syntax analysis using Flex and Bison
+* Perform lexical and syntax analysis and build AST
-* Semantic analysis based on Abstract syntax tree
-* Three-address code intermediate representation
+* Build a hash-table-based symbol table
+* Perform multi-pass semantic analysis on AST including scope analysis and inheritance analysis
-* MIPS as the target architecture
+* Create TAC as IR
+* Create VTable to support dynamically dispatching of virtual methods
+* Emit MIPS assembly that can be executed by SPIM simulator

 ## Usage
 Before building the Decaf compiler, please make sure `g++`, `flex` and `bison` commands are avilable.
 Then we can run `make` in `src` directory to build the Decaf compiler `dcc`.
 The `dcc` compiler reads a Decaf source file from `stdin` and outputs MIPS assembly to `stdout`.